miguel456/php-ip-address-logger/README.md

+# REQUIRED
+BEFORE CONTINUING, MAKE SURE THAT YOU USE IIS AND CREATE A HIDDEN SEGMENT FOR ("addresses.txt") and ("whitelist.txt")!!
+I DON'T SUPPORT APACHE, AND IF YOU WANT TO USE THIS THERE, MAKE SURE TO CREATE A .HTACCESS FILE DENYING ACCESS TO THEM!!
+I AM NOT RESPONSIBLE FOR ANY SECURITY BREACH.
+BE ADVISED.

 # php-ip-address-logger
 Log IP addresses simply without the need to check server logs; Useful for seeing who accessed a page at what time.
 I'm planning writing data to MySQL, so you could display the data somewhere.